Capsicum Rice | Bell Pepper Rice | Capsicum Pulao

 • 2 small tej patta (or 1 medium to large tej patta)

-• 2 single strands of mace
+• 2 single thin strands of mace

-4. Then add the thinly sliced onions.
+4. Add the thinly sliced onions.

-onions added in pressure cooker
+thinly sliced onions added in pressure cooker.

 5. Mix very well.

 Onions take more time to caramelize.
-To make them cook faster add a pinch of salt while caramelizing them.
+To make them cook faster, add a pinch of salt while caramelizing them.

 7. Lower the heat and add the sliced capsicum.

-sliced capsicum added
+sliced capsicum added.

 8. Add 3 tablespoons chopped coriander leaves.

-coriander leaves added
+chopped coriander leaves added.

 9. Stir and mix to combine with the caramelized onions.